“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Flying Air France from Charles de Gaulle to Italy Joelle had two checked bags.
 She had barely ten kilos in one bag.
 The gate agent was so friendly when she checked in.
 They took her bags.
 No one said one word about weighing her carry-on items.
 Joelle went to security and as she approached the head of the long line an Air France person was there weighing economy passengers carry-on.

-3. If you are coming from Europe and have a layover in the U.S. on the way home, be very conscious of what you buy after security.
+If you are coming from Europe and have a layover in the U.S. on the way home, be very conscious of what you buy after security.
 We love buying liquor or gifts duty-free.
 We save room in our carry-on just for that reason.
 But if you fly through Newark Airport to make your connection, you must leave security and go through TSA.
 If you buy liquor or olive oil, they could confiscate it.
-Once we had enough time to check the bag in at the counter and make it through TSA in time.
-This is not a problem in most places.
-Some airport TSA, as long as it is well sealed in the duty-free bag, they will allow but not always.
+Once we had enough time to check the bag at the counter and make it through TSA on time, this was not a problem in most places.
+Some airport TSAs, as long as they are well sealed in the duty-free bag, will allow it, but it will not always.
 Know your airports.

-We commend those who can pack for a whole trip in a roller board.
+We commend those who can pack for a whole trip in a carry-on.
 Congratulations, you have our awe and respect.

-That will likely never be us; well, it is mostly Joelle when as a nurse, she must be prepared for anything.
-That has served her well over the years.
-There are stories to tell……..
+That will likely never be us; well, it is mostly Joelle.
+As a nurse, she must be prepared for anything, and that has served her well over the years.
+There are stories to tell.

-We hope these packing tips and lists still serve you well in the little you bring.
+We hope these packing hacks and lists still serve you well in the little you bring.

 Interested in the Best Travel Cards in the industry?
 It is how we get most of our hotels for FREE!
 Check out our post on Travel credit cards.